theme222/WeirdGunGameCalc/README.md

 1. [json.hpp](https://github.com/nlohmann/json/releases)
 2. [CLI11.hpp](https://www.github.com/CLIUtils/CLI11/releases)

-And add it to a new directory called `include` in the same directory as `Calculator.cpp`.
+And add it to a new directory called `include` in the same directory as `wggcalc-cli.cpp`.

 The directory structure should look like this:
 ```
+├── wggcalc-cli.cpp
-├── Calculator.cpp
+├── wggcalc.hpp
 ├── include
 │   ├── CLI11.hpp
 │   └── json.hpp